storj/storj/docs/blueprints/geofencing.md

 The constraint will be defined on bucket level.
 During the object creation, the constraint will be used to select nodes for segments.

 The constraint should be saved both on bucket level (using as a default for every new segments) and segment level.
-During repair and graceful-exit processes we have access only to the segment information therefore we will save the placement constraint information to the segment table too.
+During segment repair and graceful-exit processes we have access only to the segment information therefore we will save the placement constraint information to the segment table too.

 As the segment table can be huge, the size of the placement information should be minimal.
 It will be stored on two bytes `INT(2)`.
 The exact representation can be an incrementing number, meaningful bitmask (different bit prefix may have different meanings) or ASCII iso codes.